Events canceled at Brotherhood Synagogue this month

-Our Rector is The Reverend Jacob A. Smith, The Reverend Ben DeHart is Assistant Rector, The Reverend Jay Gardner is Associate Rector, The Reverend Jim Munroe is Associate Minister, The Reverend Nancy Hanna is Honorary Associate Rector and The Reverend Dr. Thomas Pike is Rector Emeritus.
-Visit us online for more information.
-You may reach us at (646) 723-4178 or by email at email@example.com.
+Our Rector is The Reverend Jacob A. Smith, The Reverend Ben DeHart is Associate Rector, The Reverend Jim Munroe is Associate Minister, The Reverend Nancy Hanna is Honorary Associate Rector and The Reverend Dr. Thomas Pike is Rector Emeritus.
+Visit us online at calvarystgeorges.org for more information.
+You may reach us at (646) 723-4178 or by email at firstname.lastname@example.org.